utsavkarkee/photosync/docs/docs/install/truenas.md

 className="border rounded-xl"
 />

-Click **Install** to open the Immich application configuration screen.
+Click **Install** to open the  Photosync  application configuration screen.

 Application configuration settings are presented in several sections, each explained below.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.